Small Business Deal Advisors provides no-fee valuation reports. Click here to start your valuation today.

 - Asset Approach: As the name suggests, this method seeks to determine business value based on the value of its assets minus its liabilities.
 The business value can be calculated by summing the fair market value of all equipment owned by the company and subtracting any liabilities.
 In most cases, the asset approach does not accurately represent the value of a going concern business with positive earnings.

-- Income Approach: This approach seeks determines business value by discounting estimated future cash flows to their present value.
+- Income Approach: This approach seeks to determine business value by discounting estimated future cash flows to their present value.
 One of the popular methods is the discounted cash flow.
-While the income approach provides more useful guidance on business valuation for profitable businesses, it faces high scrutiny due to the many subjective input variables.
+While the income approach provides more useful guidance on business valuation for profitable businesses, it faces high scrutiny due to the many subjective input variables and assumptions.

 - Market Approach: The valuation methods of this approach establish the business value leveraging market data from similar businesses.
 Businesses that are similar in size and operate in the same industry typically sell for similar valuations.
 We can use market data on previous business transactions to determine realistic earnings multiples (more on that below!).
 Here at Small Business Deal Advisors, we find the market approach to be most reliable because it is less subjective and utilizes real market data.